linhuawang/MIST/README.md

   * descartes
   * joblib
   * gseapy

-## Installation

-  We recommended to create a conda environment with above-listed dependencies installed.

 ## Input data format
 1. For 10X Visium, Space Ranger `Folder` with the following contents: